CounterpartyXCP/Documentation/docs/advanced/command-line-interface/usage.md

     --value=825.22

-**Note:** for some users counterparty-cli has trouble parsing spaces in the `--text` argument.
+**Note:** for some users counterparty-wallet has trouble parsing spaces in the `--text` argument.
 One workaround is to add an additional set of quotes.
 For example, `--text='"Bitcoin price feed"'`.
 This may not work on Windows due to Python/Windows issues unrelated to Counterparty.
 Another